shanqyeet/lecture-ruby-argv-parsing/PITCHME.md

 * ARGV is a convention in programming that goes back to the C language

-* it refers to "Argument Vecotr"
+* it refers to "Argument Vector"

 * it's basically a variable that contains arguments that are passed into a program through CLI